SaltyLeo/telepot/README.md

 This fork provides additional features that are missing in the last telepot update.

-- Bot API Methods: sendAnimation, sendDice
+- Bot API Methods: sendAnimation, sendDice, setMyCommands, getMyCommands
 - Content types: dice, poll